 Plage du Prieuré

-Just across the bay in neighboring Dinard, Prieuré Beach is definitely worth adding to your list of things to do in Saint-Malo (even though it’s a little outside the city).
-Not only will you get an absolutely beautiful viewpoint of Saint-Malo, but the beach itself is like something out of a dream, with long stretches of soft yellow sand, a dazzling nearby promenade, and gentle waters perfect for a summertime dip.
-Also, it’s a great spot for families!
+Just across the bay in neighboring Dinard, Prieuré Beach is worth adding to your list of things to do in Saint-Malo (even though it’s a little outside the city).
+Not only will you get a stunning viewpoint of Saint-Malo, but the beach is like something out of a dream, with long stretches of soft yellow sand, a dazzling nearby promenade, and gentle waters perfect for a summertime dip.

-The area isn’t just a beach: there’s an open-air saltwater swimming pool as well as free fitness equipment higher up near the promenade.
+Also, it’s an excellent spot for families!
+The area isn’t just a beach: an open-air saltwater swimming pool and free fitness equipment near the promenade.

 - Location: 3 Avenue de la Vicomte